BunnyFuFuu/BunnyFuFuu.github.io/README.md

 - Did some research into authentication and decided on Auth0
 - Set up MongoDB for backend, have yet to actually lay out skeleton code for backend
 - Home page has at least the Intro blurb as well as a still-empty image location (soon)

+## Update 12/30/2020:
+Since I'm already making a backend for my database, I had an idea that in order to make authenticated API requests, I can just make an endpoint on the backend do that for me, utilizing my credentials on something that won't necessarily be client-side accessible, with just the results visible to everyone.
+For now, I've just got it saved in the assets folder where since I'm already trying to get my resume out there, I won't care if it's secure or not unless a malicious entity tries to tamper with it.